 R. Cassidy Continuing Education Credits

-This event is eligible for 21 CE hours for some therapists, depending on state and degree, through R. Cassidy Seminars.
-The fee is $30 and you can sign up after registration to receive the credits (link here soon).
+This event may be eligible for 21 CE hours for some therapists, depending on state and degree, through R. Cassidy Seminars.
+Please check eligibility in your state.